 Food is an intricate part of the travel and cultural experience.
 It would be best to embark on this quest with a sense of adventure and a willingness to experiment in ways you had not imagined.
 People speak through their food.
 It is a window into their heart, culture, and traditions.
 We need to take the time to listen to them and appreciate the story.

 The core of most cultures lives in food; it is what family, friends, and communities gather around.
 As we, the traveler, enter their world, sharing that food is a means to show respect for what is important to them.
-We are a guest in their home at that moment, while there chose to be a good one.
+We are guests in their home at that moment, and while there, choose to be a good one.
 The value of that should never be diminished or dismissed.

-Even if a full-size octopus arrives on your plate and you have no idea what the parts are or if you can eat them.
+Even when in Lisbon and a full-size octopus arrives on your plate and you have no idea what the parts are or if you can eat them.

 Why be so bold, because every table around us ordered it.
-The look of pride in the server’s eyes when we asked about it hints at the value of having this experience.
+When we asked about it, the look of pride in the server’s eyes hints at the value of having this experience.
 Later, when the Chef comes out to speak to us about the meal but only talks about the Octopus, we realize what this simple act meant to him.
 Then he regaled us with fresh octopus stories and how nobody in Lisbon does it better than he does.
-It was the icing on the cake of incredible dining abroad experience.
+It was the icing on the cake of the incredible dining abroad experience.

 Was it good?
 It was.
-We found it flavorful, fresh, not chewy or fishy.
-A unique experience.
+We found it flavorful, fresh, and not chewy or fishy—truly a unique experience.

-It was like no other Octopus we have ever had before.
+It was like no other Octopus we had ever had before.
 But that is a lot of Octopus to eat, and the tentacles were a bit creepy.

 Seek unique and authentic

-We are firm believers in seeking off the beaten path authentic local cuisine.
-Whether it is a hole in the wall with three tables or an upscale restaurant, seek out the region’s cuisine.
+We are firm believers in seeking off-the-beaten-path authentic local cuisine.
+Whether a hole in the wall with three tables or an upscale restaurant, seek out the region’s cuisine.
 You can get a burger at home.

 Travel is the time to take your palate on an adventure.
 Why should it only be your eyes that get to experience adventure?
 The rewards and memories will be incredible.

 Will there be times you will find it less than desirable?
-Sure it will, but the stories will be well worth it.
-Traveling is a journey, and food is an essential component of that journey.
+Sure, it will, but the stories will be well worth it.
+Traveling is a journey, and food is an essential component.

 How to make the most of your culinary adventures when dining abroad

-- Before you go, research the cuisine and unique specialties of the regions you will visit.
+- Before you go, research the cuisine and unique specialties of the regions you visit.

-- Avoid touristy restaurants, especially in busy waterfronts or near tourist draws.
+- Avoid touristy restaurants, especially on busy waterfronts or near tourist draws.
 Google reviews of the restaurant before you enter.

 - Find where locals eat.
 Ask the hotel desk, the Uber driver, or the Airbnb owner where the locals go.
-Pick their brains, ask what their favorite restaurant is and where tourists don’t go.
-Our Octopus experience in Lisbon was such a case.
+Pick their brains, and ask what their favorite restaurant is and where tourists don’don’t Our Octopus experience in Lisbon was such a case.
 Our host was so excited when we asked that we were willing to do what he suggested.
-He made the reservations and walked us there the day before to make sure we could find the place.
-It would have been not easy otherwise.
+He made the reservations and walked us there the day before to ensure we could find the place.
+It would not have been easy otherwise.
 He said he lived his whole life in Lisbon, and other than his mother, no one in Lisbon made Octopus better.

 - Ask your server for suggestions from the menu.
 What is traditional?
 Is it a local favorite?
 Of all the choices, what do you think is the best?
-They maybe seem irritated at first, as was the case in a Bosnian restaurant we visited.
+They may initially seem irritated, as was the case in a Bosnian restaurant we visited.
 But then he engaged and picked our whole menu.
 We trusted him and had a delicious and authentic meal!

 - Don’t be afraid to explore food you never imagined trying.
 Some of our best memories are from those experiences.
-We will suggest, though, avoiding raw food that smells odd, looks old, or seems not recently caught.
+We suggest avoiding raw food that smells odd, looks old, or seems not recently caught.
 It is ok to ask the server if the item is in season or fresh.
-We often do so by asking if they recommend it today or at this time of year?
+We often ask if they recommend it today or this time of year.

-- Most of us will not speak the language, especially when it comes to food.
+- Most of us will not speak the language, especially regarding food.
 Use Google translate.
 In a restaurant, the server can read it easily.
 The easiest; “Can you pick for us?
 We trust you.”
 Have them point out what they are picking out to see the price, so you don’t get sticker shock at the end.
-Once you do this, the server often becomes so much more attentive and excited about your visit.
+Once you do this, the server becomes more attentive and excited about your visit.
 Their pride is so apparent and quite touching.

 - Take the time to find some local produce markets and street food stands.
-There you will get an inside look at the food the locals are buying for their meals.
-Most of these markets serve local specialties, so you get an inside perspective of what the people are enjoying.
+You will get an inside look at the food locals buy for their meals there.
+Most of these markets serve local specialties, so you get an inside perspective of what the people enjoy.

 - Dining abroad should be an adventure; make it one.